Are Garmin calorie estimates accurate — and does it matter for fueling?

 The data that is reliable from your wearable

 Heart rate zones are reliable indicators of exercise intensity and fuel substrate use.
-Below your aerobic threshold, you're burning primarily fat.
+Below aerobic threshold, you're burning primarily fat.
 Above lactate threshold, carbohydrates dominate.
-The proportion matters more for fueling decisions than the raw calorie count.

 Duration and pace are accurate and useful.
-A two-hour run at 5:00/km pace has predictable (if still individual) carbohydrate needs — far more predictable than trying to use a calorie estimate.
+A two-hour run at 5:00/km has predictable carbohydrate needs — far more predictable than any calorie estimate.

-Training load metrics (Garmin's Training Stress Score, Apple's cardio fitness trend) give useful context about cumulative fatigue, which affects your carbohydrate needs and recovery nutrition.
+Training load metrics give context about cumulative fatigue, which affects carbohydrate needs and recovery nutrition.

-Heart rate variability indicates recovery status.
-Low HRV going into a long run may warrant more conservative fueling targets — your gut may not perform as well when you're under-recovered.
+HRV indicates recovery status.
+Low HRV going into a long run may warrant more conservative fueling targets.

 The missing layer

-That connection — from your raw training data to a specific action you can take before your run — is what Sweatr does.
-It uses the data your wearable generates (heart rate, duration, pace, training history) alongside your measured sweat rate and body metrics to build a plan that answers the actual question: what exactly should I consume, and when?
+That connection — from raw training data to a specific action — is what Sweatr does.
+It uses heart rate, duration, pace, and training history alongside your measured sweat rate to build a plan that answers the actual question: what exactly should I consume, and when?

 What to do with this practically

-Stop trusting the calorie number as a fueling input.
-Use duration and intensity as your primary inputs instead.
+- Stop trusting the calorie number as a fueling input.
+Use duration and intensity instead.

-Use heart rate data to understand your intensity distribution.
-Time spent above and below aerobic threshold tells you more about your carbohydrate needs than any calorie estimate.
+- Use heart rate data to understand intensity distribution.
+Time above and below aerobic threshold tells you more about carbohydrate needs than any calorie estimate.

-Set up proper HR zones.
-Garmin's default zones are based on age-predicted max HR, which is often inaccurate.
-Get a lactate threshold test or do a proper field test to set your zones correctly.
+- Set up proper HR zones.
+Garmin's defaults use age-predicted max HR, which is often inaccurate.
+Do a proper field test.

-Connect your Garmin data to a fueling model.
-The data is there.
-Use a tool that can turn it into a plan.
+- Connect your Garmin data to a fueling model.
+The data is there — use a tool that turns it into a plan.

-Research referenced: Shcherbina et al. (2017) JAMA Cardiology — wearable accuracy study; Evenson et al. (2015) review of commercial device accuracy.
+Research referenced: Shcherbina et al. (2017) JAMA Cardiology; Evenson et al. (2015) review of commercial device accuracy.